Birthgap — global fertility and the timing of parenthood

 Global average (2024): 39.1% · European average (2024): 37.9%

-The Birthgap Retirement Indicator (BRI) for Bulgaria reached 46.8% in 2024, marking a significant increase of 7.3 percentage points from the previous year.
-The indicator has been trending upwards over the last five years, with an average of 42.6% from 2020 to 2024.
-When compared to the 1970s average of -14.9%, the current level is higher by about 61.7 percentage points.
-On a global scale, Bulgaria holds the 14th position among 35 countries, and within Europe, it ranks 11th out of 30.
+Bulgaria’s Birthgap Retirement Indicator reached 46.8% in 2024, marking a significant increase of 7.3 percentage points from the previous year.
+This indicator has shown an upward trend over the last five years, with an average of 42.6% between 2020 and 2024.
+When compared to the 1970s average of -14.9%, the current BRI stands approximately 61.7 percentage points higher.
+On a global scale, Bulgaria holds the 14th position out of 35 countries, while within Europe, it ranks 11th among 30 nations.

 Birthgap Retirement Indicator (BRI) over the decades